 The Data Block of the MCNP model also consisted of information about the photon transport, physics, tallies and the source definition.
-Only photons were tracked in the simulation, because only the absolute efficiency was desired.
-And so a full energy spectrum that accounts for secondary radiation was not required, and the Gaussian Energy Broadening Card (GEB) was not utilized.
+Only photons were tracked in the simulation because only the absolute efficiency was desired.
+Therefor a full energy spectrum that accounts for secondary radiation was not required and the Gaussian Energy Broadening Card was not utilized.
 The default Physic Card settings were used where Bremsstrahlung, coherent scattering, and photo-fission were ignored.
-The source card created an isotropic point source that emitted 12 discrete photon energies, each with the same probability distribution, actual energies are displayed in Table 1.
-The F8, energy deposition, tally was used to track each particle’s interaction with the Ge crystal, and 106 source particles were used to reduce uncertainties.
+The source card created an isotropic point source that emitted 12 discrete photon energies each with the same probability distribution, the actual energies are displayed in Table 1.
+The energy deposition, F8, tally was used to track each particle’s interaction with the Ge crystal, and 106 source particles were used to reduce uncertainties.

-After the model was created, research into which parameters have the largest effect on an HPGe detection efficiency was performed, and it was found that: The deadlayers, entrance windows, and the Ge crystal length and radius played the largest role in photon attenuation.
-[2] Understanding that lower energy photons will be more affected by attenuating layers between the source and physical Ge crystal, and that higher energy photon interactions depend more on the length and radius of the crystal, a list of parameters that were optimized can be found in Table 3.
+After the model was created, research into which parameters have the largest effect on an HPGe detection efficiency was performed and it was found that: The deadlayers, entrance windows, the Ge crystal length and radius played the largest role in photon attenuation.
+[2] Understanding that lower energy photons will be more affected by attenuating layers between the source and physical Ge crystal, and that higher energy photon interactions depend more on the length and radius of the crystal, a list of the parameters that were optimized can be found in Table 3.